KarapandzaF/notes-share/content/index.md

 title: Home
 ---

-# Welcome to My Quartz Site
+# Welcome to My Notes

-This is the homepage of my Quartz site.
-You can add more content here!
+Notes here are usually related to my personal life and are just up here for easy sharing